 I believe it is key to understanding our ancient past, who we are, and why we’re here.

-I’d like to thank my husband Mark, without which none of this would be possible.
-The spiritual aspects of what I write about and share come from his spiritual knowledge and experience, and the archeological and historical aspects from my research into primary source documents, as well as the research of a number of authors and explorers who have contributed to the understanding of ancient civilization.
-Mark uncovered the deeper meanings and practice of the religion of the sun through his spiritual work and experience, which is enabling it to be revived in the modern day.
+I’d like to thank my husband Mark Atwood, without which none of this would be possible.
+The spiritual aspects of what I write about and share come from his spiritual knowledge and experience, and the historical aspects from my research.
+Mark uncovered the deeper meanings and practice of the religion of the sun through his spiritual work and experience, which is enabling it to be reconstructed.

 All the historical information presented in these videos is based upon available evidence, including ancient documents, archeological finds, documented oral histories, and scientific research.